-After graduating with a 2:1, those skills were put to the test as Creative Director for Cerddwn Ymlaen, a 200-mile charity walk in aid of the Wales Air Ambulance.
-Having single-handedly built the brand from the ground up (including all design, web and fundraising aspects), Gruff put together a team of talented freelancers and produced daily video coverage of the annual 8-day event (a mammoth effort which raised £400,000 for charity over 3 years) and having survived the ordeal, that crack-team of fearless freelancers subsequently went into business together, where Storm & Shelter was born.
+Gruff’s a charitable sort of fellow, and when faced with an opportunity to combine his knowledge in digital production and business processes to benefit the greater good, he’ll give it a good go (especially if it involves building a spreadsheet or two).
+In 2013, he co-founded Heads Above The Waves, a not-for-profit organisation that raises awareness of depression and self-harm in young people, and was Creative Director for Cerddwn Ymlaen, an annual 200-mile charity walk in aid of the Wales Air Ambulance.
+Having single-handedly built the brand from the ground up (including all design, web and fundraising aspects), Gruff put together a team of talented freelancers and produced daily video coverage of the annual 8-day event—a mammoth effort which raised £400,000 for charity over 3 years.
+Having survived the ordeal, that crack-team of fearless freelancers went into business together, and Storm & Shelter was born.